siluok3/football-logos-quiz/README.md

 ```

 ## Test the application on a real device
-Download the Expo application on your mobile device and follow the instructions
+Download the Expo Go application on your mobile device and follow the instructions
 on how to run the application on your mobile.
 To start serving the frontend
 execute
 ```